List of frigate classes of the Royal Navy: The frigate before 1660

 The initial meaning of frigate in English/British naval service was a fast sailing warship, usually with a relatively low superstructure and a high length:breadth ratio—as distinct from the heavily armed but slow "great ships" with high fore- and after-castles.
 The name originated at the end of the 16th century, the first "frigats" being generally small, fast-sailing craft, in particular those employed by Flemish privateers based on Dunkirk and Flushing.
 Subsequently, the term was applied to any vessel with these characteristics, even to a third-rate or fourth-rate ship of the line.

 In this list, the term is restricted to fifth rates and sixth rates which did not form part of the battlefleet (i.e. were not ships of the line); many of the earliest ships described as English frigates, such as Constant Warwick of 1645, were third-rate or fourth-rate ships of the line and thus are not listed below.
 As the Royal Navy was not officially created until 1660, vessels from the preceding (Commonwealth) era are only included where they survived past 1660.
 Prizes taken from enemy naval forces and added to the Royal Navy are also excluded.

 Fifth-rates before 1660

 Prior to 1626 when the rating system was established, these vessels were known as pinnaces.
 The vessels were considered too lightly armed and built to stand in the line of battle.
-Fifth rates were essentially two-decked vessels, with a demi-battery on the lower deck and a lesser number of guns of lesser power on the upper deck (as well as even smaller guns on the quarter deck).
+Fifth rates were essentially two-decked vessels, with a demi-battery on the lower deck and a lesser number of guns of lesser power on the upper deck (as well as even smaller guns on the quarterdeck).